acashjos/streamy/Readme.md

                                                   v   v   v   v   v
 ```
 ## Why Streamy
-Streamy is a different approach, not necessarily a better approach for every use case.
+*streamy* is a different approach, not necessarily a better approach for every use case.
 Some of the objectives achieved by *streamy* which I find desirable are:
 - Lazy evaluation
 - Ability to return earlier with minimum iterations/operations performed
 - Iterability